Beach View Motels is located in Rapahoe. To learn a little more about Rapahoe and other places of interest close by, please read on…

 Rapahoe is a small settlement just 10 minutes north of Greymouth.
 It is a quiet community with under 50 houses and overlooks a magnificent beach.
 The settlement is situated on the West Coast, rated by Lonely Planet as one of the top ten scenic drives in the world!

 Rapahoe is on the boundary of the Paparoa National Park, which boasts native forest, limestone cliffs, caves and underground streams.

-The Point Elizabeth Walkway leads out to the top of the headland, from where seals and Hector’s dolphins can often be seen.
+The Point Elizabeth Walkway is situated right at your doorstep where seals and Hector dolphins play.
 A seal colony is also located on the rocks at the far end of the beach.

 The beach itself provides excellent stone-collecting possibilities, with greenstone often found, as well as opportunities for surfing.
 Rapahoe beach is one of the safest swimming spots on the Coast.
 Surf-Lifeguard patrol the beach most Sunday’s.

-Punakaiki is most famous for its Pancake Rocks and Blowholes – both of which are spectacular and a must-see when visiting the West Coast.
-They are formed by the weathering of layers of limestone and are quite unique.
+Punakaiki is most famous for its Pancake Rocks and Blowholes – both of which are spectacular.
+They are formed by the weathering of layers of limestone which are quite unique.

 Beach View Motels

 Phone: (03) 762 7805

 Freephone: (0800) 232 248